 It contained several departures.
-It excluded critical sectors of national interest from patentability - agriculture, processes of treating human beings and animals, inventions relating to atomic energy (alteady made unpatentable by section 20 of the Atomic Energy Act of 1962).
-It prohibited the grant of patents
+It excluded entical sectors of national interest from patentability - agriculture, processes of treating human beings and animals, inventions relating to atomic energy (already made unpatentable by section 20 of the Atomic Energy Act of 1962).

 It prohibited the grant of patents to products for food, pharmaceutical and chemicals and limited it to only processes.